 The Vodafone Institute is setting up the only accelerator in Europe with a focus on start-ups that empower women through technology.

-This mission is supported by two partners: Impact Hub Berlin – with their global network of over 80 hubs and 13,000 founders – as well as the Social Entrepreneurship Akademie – the leading competence centre for advancing and consulting founders by the four universities in Munich.
+This mission is supported by two partners: Impact Hub Berlin – with their global network of over 80 hubs and more than 15,000 members – as well as the Social Entrepreneurship Akademie – the leading competence centre for advancing and consulting founders by the four universities in Munich.

 Managing Director of Vodafone Institute for Society and Communications

 CFO of Vodafone Institute for Society and Communications